-Prescription diets are formulated for the medical needs of pets.
-Pets need to be diagnosed with a particular problem or disease before the vet can, as part of the medical management plan, describe the use of these sorts of diets.
+Prescription diets are formulated for the medical and or surgical needs of pets.
+Pets need to be diagnosed with a particular problem or disease before the vet can, as part of the management plan, describe the use of these sorts of diets.

 Proper diet and nutrition throughout the life of our pets is important for their health and happiness.
 Dr Roslyn from Greencross Vets describes the proven positives of prescription diets for pets.

 “The good thing about these diets is that we understand that they’ve been well researched, having been based on scientific findings and studies in order to deliver proven benefit to our pets lives,” she says.
 “They are particularly effective in conjunction with other medical treatments that can work alongside the dietary plan.”

 Why would my pet need a prescription diet?